- GDP (PPP):

-The Solomon Islands’ economic freedom score is 56.5, making its economy the 110th freest in the 2022 Index.
-The Solomon Islands is ranked 22nd among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+The Solomon Islands’ economic freedom score is 56.9, making its economy the 106th freest in the 2023 Index.
+Its score is 0.4 point better than last year.
+The Solomon Islands is ranked 22nd out of 39 countries in the Asia–Pacific region, and its overall score is below the world and regional averages.

-The scene of some of World War II’s bitterest fighting, the South Pacific archipelago of the Solomon Islands gained independence from the United Kingdom in 1976 and became a parliamentary democracy.
-In 2003, after years of ongoing and economically destructive ethnic violence in the islands, an Australian-led multinational force disarmed ethnic militias, restored law and order, and rebuilt government institutions.
-Manasseh Sogavare was reelected prime minister in 2019, having served previously as prime minister from 2014 to 2017.
-Although the islands are rich in timber and such undeveloped mineral resources as lead, zinc, nickel, and gold, much of the population continues to work in subsistence farming, fishing, and artisanal forestry.
+The Solomon Islands gained independence from the United Kingdom in 1976 and became a parliamentary democracy.
+Years of ethnic violence ended in 2003 when an Australian-led multinational force disarmed ethnic militias and rebuilt government institutions.
+Prime Minister Manasseh Sogavare was reelected in 2019.
+A 2022 security pact with China has raised concerns that the archipelago could be drifting into Beijing’s orbit.
+Although the islands are rich in timber and such undeveloped mineral resources as lead, zinc, nickel, and gold, much of the population depends on subsistence farming, fishing, and artisanal forestry.
 The Solomon Islands remains one of Asia’s poorest nations.

 Rule of Law

 The overall rule of law is relatively well respected in the Solomon Islands.
 The country’s property rights score is below the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.

 The top individual and corporate tax rates are, respectively, 40 percent and 30 percent.
 The tax burden equals 18.8 percent of GDP.
 Three-year government spending and budget balance averages are, respectively, 35.4 percent and –2.8 percent of GDP.
 Public debt equals 16.5 percent of GDP.